MargaretLangley/letting/README.md

   rake db:import - to add the data from old system and bring it into this system.
 You need a copy of the CSV data files to import and have them in import_data off the root of the project.

 ##PRODUCTION

+###My Reference Only
+1. Webmachine alias: ssh arran

 ###Start From Scratch
 1. cap deploy:setup
-1.1.
+1. 1.
 Enter password for postgres database
 2. cap deploy
 3. cap deploy:migrate